The Truth About Erythritol and Other Keto Sweeteners: A Fact-Based Guide

 • Chesapeake71

-Chesapeake71 a year ago
+Chesapeake71 2 years ago

 Thanks for the update and a well-balanced report.
 As a side note, my most successful stretches of weight loss and ketosis maintenance were when I had weaned myself from feeding the sweet tooth.
 Even with sugar completely gone from my diet, the substitutes were still triggers for more sweet stuff and more calories.
 After a while the urge for sweets was almost gone.